 The last option is to use a vanity publisher.

 If you are considering this route, you should proceed with caution.
-When readers ask us if a specific publisher is legit, the question is almost always about a vanity press company.
+When readers ask us if a specific publisher is legitimate, the question is almost always about a vanity press company or hybrid publishers.

 What is legitimate and what is a publishing scam?

-There are a lot of vanity press publishers, and most conduct their business on a perfectly legal basis.
+There are a lot of vanity press publishers.
+Most of them conduct their business on a perfectly legal basis.
 However, this is not to say that their business models are advantageous or fair to an author.

-The problem that arises about the legitimacy of a publisher is one of expectation.
+The problem that arises about the legitimacy of a publisher is one of expectation about the publishing process.